AjaSharma93/pokemon_server/README.md

 To run tests:
-Install NodeJS from the link [NodeJS 17.7](https://nodejs.org/download/release/v17.7.2/) Install typescript using the following command:
+Install NodeJS from the link [NodeJS 17.7](https://nodejs.org/download/release/v17.7.2/)

+Then install typescript using the following command:
 ```
 npm install -g typescript
 ```